MicrosoftDocs/sql-docs/docs/t-sql/statements/merge-transact-sql.md

 The TOP clause applies after the entire source table and the entire target table  join and the joined rows that don't qualify for an insert, update, or delete action are removed.
 The TOP clause further reduces the number of joined rows to the specified value.
 The insert, update, or delete actions apply to the remaining joined rows in an unordered way.
 That is, there's no order in which the rows are distributed among the actions defined in the WHEN clauses.
 For example, specifying TOP (10) affects 10 rows.
 Of these rows, 7 may be updated and 3 inserted, or 1 may be deleted, 5 updated, and 4 inserted, and so on.

-Because the MERGE statement does a full table scan of both the source and target tables, I/O performance is sometimes affected when using the TOP clause to modify a large table by creating multiple batches.
+Without filters on the source table, the MERGE statement may perform a table scan or clustered index scan on the source table, as well as a table scan  or clustered index scan of target table.
+Therefore, I/O performance is sometimes affected even when using the TOP clause to modify a large table by creating multiple batches.
 In this scenario, it's important to ensure that all successive batches target new rows.

 #### *database_name*
 The name of the database in which *target_table* is located.